 As described above, Redwood is affiliated with Mulholland Wealth Advisors, LLC, an SEC registered investment adviser.
 Mulholland provides investment advice to individuals, high net worth individuals, pension and profit-sharing plans, trusts, estates, and corporations.
 Redwood has also entered into a Sub-Advisory Agreement with Mulholland, whereby Redwood provides sub-advisory investment advice and administrative services to Mulholland.
 Redwood and Mulholland are under common control with similar ownership.
 Michael Messinger is the Principal/Portfolio Manager of Redwood and Managing Member of Mulholland.
 Mr. Messinger has an indirect ownership of greater than 25% in both Redwood and Mulholland through various trusts he controls.
-Therefore, it is important for clients to understand that whenever Redwood is serving as sub-adviser to Mulholland and Mulholland.
+Therefore, it is important for clients to understand that whenever Redwood is serving as sub-adviser to Mulholland and Mulholland collects an investment advisory fee, Mr. Messinger receives remuneration from both Redwood as well as Mulholland.
 Finally, Mr. Messinger is also an investment advisory representative of Mulholland.
 Consequently, if the interest of the adviser does not align, there will be a conflict.
 Again, this is mitigated through the development of policies and procedures, including reviews on internal controls and conflict mitigation.
 Finally, Redwood has the ability to be reimbursed from Mulholland for certain administrative costs and business expenses.